Matir/wrongbaud.github.io/_posts/2019-12-30-Holiday-Teardown.md

 ### Dumping the Flash with an FT2232
 In the previous posts we used a buspirate to extract the flash, which is what I have traditionally used.
 After chatting with [@securelyfitz on twitter](https://twitter.com/securelyfitz?s=20), I decided to give the [FT2232H](https://www.amazon.com/FTDI-Breakout-Board-Dual-Channel/dp/B06XGGGMB7) breakout boards a try to see how well they work in comparison.
 We will still be using [flashrom](https://github.com/flashrom/flashrom) for the extraction but we'll have to wire up the FT2232H accordingly.

-**NOTE:** Despite many attempts and multiple soldering jobs, I was not able to get consistent readouts working in circuit, so for this platform we will be removing the SPI flash and placing it on a breakout board as seen below:
+**NOTE:** Despite many attempts and multiple soldering jobs, I was not able to get consistent readouts working in-circuit, so for this platform we will be removing the SPI flash and placing it on a breakout board as seen below:

 ![EEPROM Breakout](https://wrongbaud.github.io/assets/img/dec-teardown/eeprom-breakout.jpg)